Blyth Academy Online vs Blyth Academy Orbit

 How do I write the final exam?

 Students must have finished and submitted all coursework before taking the final exam.
-Students have 2 options to complete final exams, each has a $30 exam proctoring fee:
+There is a $30 exam proctoring fee for courses that have final exams.
+The exam fee can be paid via the Student/Parent Portal (Genius).

 The exam fee should be paid at least two business days prior to writing the exam.
 Details on how to pay the fee can be found here.